SiyaoIsHiding/mailbag/README.md

 ```shell
 curl --location --request GET 'http://127.0.0.1/messages/INBOX/1'
 ```

+In addition, I checked my emails directly on Gmail and GMX to confirm the outcome.

 # How REST helps
+REST API provides scalability and flexibility.
+1. First, REST is stateless.
+That means I don't need to record the previous requests in the server.
+Each request is independent.
+2. JSON format is easier to use and smaller in size.
+In this way, REST makes the communication between client-side and server-side easy and increase the robustness in the server.

 # Additional Features
 ## Move Message
 I added the feature of move a message from a mailbox to another.
 A sample of usage is